workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 <br>

 {{% title3 "We equip entrepreneurs and digital dreamers" %}}
-{{% subtitle5 "§2.1 Bacon1" %}}
+{{% subtitle5 "Workmates ".Live" network" %}}
-We're building a network of self-hosted businesses.
-Business built with open-source technology.
+We're building a network of self-hosted small businesses.
+Businesses built affordably with open-source technology.

 Would you like to explore what open-source can do for you and your digital dreams?

 Simply sign up for a free trial, chat with our founders, and explore the many things that you can do for yourself, your business, and the things you're passionate about.

 <br>